pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 - i.
 When it is necessary for completing transfers;
 - ii.
 In order to verify the existence and condition of your account for a third party such as a credit bureau or merchant;
 - iii.
 In order to comply with government agency or court orders; or
 - iv.
 If you give us your permission.

 Because our statements may include information about linked accounts belonging to more than one individual and your accounts with other Citibank affiliates, statements released under a subpoena or as otherwise required or permitted by law may contain information regarding those other persons and accounts.

-For additional information about our privacy practices, see our "Consumer Privacy Notice."
+For additional information about our privacy practices, see our 'Consumer Privacy Notice.'

-Electronic Banking |

-48

 ## Limitation of Liability

 Except as otherwise required by law, we are not liable to you for any claim, cost, loss or damage caused by an event that is beyond our reasonable control.
 In particular, we are not liable to you if circumstances beyond our reasonable control prevent us from, or delay us in, performing our obligations for a service, including acting on a payment order, crediting a funds transfer to your account, processing a transaction or crediting your account.
 Circumstances beyond our reasonable control include, but are not limited to, natural disasters such as a tornado, hurricane, earthquake or flood, emergency conditions, such as a war, terrorist attack, riot, fire, theft or labor dispute; a legal constraint or governmental action or inaction; the breakdown or failure of our equipment for any reason, including a loss of electric power, the breakdown of any private or common carrier communication or transmission facilities, any time-sharing supplier or any mail or courier service; the potential violation of any guideline, rule or regulation of any government authority; suspension of payments by another bank; or your act, omission, negligence or fault.
-We will never be liable for special, incidental, exemplary, punitive or consequential losses or damages of any kind resulting from the conditions stated in this "Limitation of Liability" section.
+We will never be liable for special, incidental, exemplary, punitive or consequential losses or damages of any kind resulting from the conditions stated in this 'Limitation of Liability' section.

 In connection with any transaction or service provided under this Manual, IN NO EVENT WILL EITHER YOU OR THE BANK, OR ITS AFFILIATES, OFFICERS, DIRECTORS, EMPLOYEES, OR AGENTS BE LIABLE TO THE OTHER PARTY FOR ANY SPECIAL, CONSEQUENTIAL, INDIRECT OR PUNITIVE DAMAGES, WHETHER ANY CLAIM IS BASED ON CONTRACT, STATUTE, OR TORT, OR WHETHER THE LIKELIHOOD OF SUCH DAMAGES WAS KNOWN TO ANY PARTY.
 The foregoing limitation of liability will not apply where expressly prohibited by the laws governing your account.

-Limitation of Liability |

-49

 ## Arbitration